Pooja-C-ux/Time-series-analysis-of-labour-market-in-India--Interactive-dashboard/README.md

 This project aims to understand labour market structure in India from the period 2017-18 to 2023-24 using periodic labour force survey.
 ## Key indicators
-###### Labour indicators-namely employment rate, labourforce partcipation rate and unemployment rate by gender over time.
+###### Labour indicators-namely employment rate, labourforce partcipation rate and unemployment rate by demoraphic facotrs like gender, region and age category over time.
-###### Shares of employment by sectors namely agriculture, secondary and tertiary by gender over time
+###### Shares of employment by sectors namely agriculture, secondary and tertiary by demographic factors over time
 ###### Shares of employment nature namely self employed, regular salaried,casual labour and unpaid family worker over time.

 ## Data processing steps-